KaihuaQin/defi-mooc-exercise/README.md

 ### Grading

-Your grades are determined by the following metrics:
+Your grade is determined by the following metrics:

 - The gas consumed to deploy your smart contract
 - The gas consumed to execute your transaction